Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Exploratory Visualization

-The figure 4 shows the ten most used cost codes.
+Figure 4 shows the ten most used cost codes.

 <sub>Figure 4.
 Most Used Codes in PO Dataset </sub>
 <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Cost%20Code%20Counts.png" width="50%">

 Furthermore, there are a small number of very high-value POs or POs with a large number of Units that skew the data.
-The figure 5 shows, for example, that the Units feature has a maximum value of over 100,000 while the 75th percentile is under 11.
+Figure 5 shows, for example, that the Units feature has a maximum value of over 100,000 while the 75th percentile is under 11.

 <sub>Figure 5.
 Description of Numerical and Categorical Features</sub>
 <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Units%20and%20costs.png" width="50%">